 - weather patterns and climate (including seasons, air pressure)

 - weather forecasting

 And we have Weekly Reading Comprehension Lessons about weather.

 Do You Teach in Alberta?

-If you teach in Alberta, you might also be interested in this post about electricity lessons called: Engaging Electricity Lessons.
+If you teach in Alberta, you might also be interested in some of these posts:

 Does having all the resources in one quality bundle suit you better or do you prefer to hunt and find the different activities you need when designing your own lessons?
 Let us know your preferences in the comments below.